 Red Rocks Credit Union is headquartered in Littleton and is the 13th largest credit union in the state of Colorado.
-It is also the 791st largest credit union in the nation.
-It was established in 1979 and as of March of 2018, it had grown to 55 employees and 17,430 members at 3 locations.
-Red Rocks Credit Union's CD rates are 2X the national average, and it has an A health rating.
+It is also the 798th largest credit union in the nation.
+It was established in 1979 and as of June of 2018, it had grown to 56 employees and 17,384 members at 3 locations.
+Red Rocks Credit Union has an A health rating.

 Membership is open to anyone through joining the Consumers United Association ($5 membership fee).
 Membership is also open to those who live or work in Jefferson, Arapahoe, or Douglas Counties in Colorado and to employees of Lockheed Martin.

 A supervisor did reach out to me after I posted this review, and apologized for the mix up, and informed me she had spoken with the people who gave me misinformation in order to correct any future issues.

 This supervisor had taken the time to review my correspondence with the Red Rocks CSR as well as the calls I made to the "call center" and agreed things were not handled as they should have been, and has taken steps to ensure it doesn't happen that way again.

 I appreciated the fact that Red Rocks cared enough to reach out to me and to let me know that they do, in fact, care about their customers experience.

 Below is my original review of Red Rocks dated July 7, 2018:

 They never pick up the phone, ever.
 I've actually timed it, and after 50 minutes hold time (during which ironically the recording says "at Red Rocks, customer experience matters" (I'm not making this up!)
 I finally gave up and hung up.